16 Sights in Aix-en-Provence, France (with Map and Images)

 The Grand Théâtre de Provence (GTP) is a venue located in the new Aix-en-Provence in district "Sextius Mirabeau".
 A symbol of the Aix region was used for the design of the volumes of this room: the Montagne Sainte-Victoire, recalled in particular by the stones of different colours on the outside.

-The Chapel of the White Penitents of the Carmelites is a former chapel of the White Penitents, located Place Jean-Boyer, southeast of the medieval city center of Aix-en-Provence.
-It dates from the seventeenth century.
-It has been listed in the inventory of historical monuments since 1951.
+The Chapel of the White Penitents of the Carmelites is a former chapel of the White Penitents, located on Place Jean-Boyer, southeast of the medieval city center of Aix-en-Provence.
+It dates back to the seventeenth century.
+It has been listed as a historical monument since 1951.

-The Domaine du Grand-Saint-Jean is an estate located on the Puyricard plateau, commune of Aix-en-Provence.
+The Domaine du Grand-Saint-Jean is an estate located on the Puyricard plateau, in the commune of Aix-en-Provence.
 It includes a castle, a chapel and a sheepfold.
-Its construction began in the early eleventh century.
+Its construction began at the beginning of the eleventh century.
 It now belongs to the commune of Aix-en-Provence.

 13. Pont de Saint-Pons

-The Pont de Saint-Pons is a road bridge crossing the Arc River at a place called Saint-Pons, west of Aix-en-Provence (Bouches-du-Rhône).
-Built in the early fourteenth century, it was enlarged in the mid-eighteenth century, and is still in use.
+The Saint-Pons bridge is a road bridge crossing the Arc river at a place called Saint-Pons, west of Aix-en-Provence (Bouches-du-Rhône).
+Built at the beginning of the 14th century, it was extended in the middle of the 18th century, and is still in service.

-The Hotel Lieutaud is a mansion located at 32, rue Cardinale, in the center of the Mazarin district of Aix-en-Provence, in the department of Bouches-du-Rhône and the Provence-Alpes-Côte d'Azur region, in France.
+The Lieutaud Hotel is a private mansion located 32 rue Cardinale, in the centre of the Mazarin district in Aix-en-Provence, in the department of Bouches-du-Rhône and the Provence-Alpes-Côte d'Azur region in France.

 16. Hôtel de Châteaurenard

-The Hôtel de Châteaurenard is a mansion in Aix-en-Provence, located in the heart of the village of Saint-Sauveur, at the corner of rue des Brémondis and rue Gaston-de-Saporta, at no. 19 of the latter.
+The Hôtel de Châteaurenard is a private mansion in Aix-en-Provence, located in the heart of the town of Saint-Sauveur, at the corner of rue des Brémondis and rue Gaston-de-Saporta, at number 19 of the latter.

 Share